Just over three years ago I walked away from my 9 to 5 to start my own freelance business.

 5. Be Transparent With Your Clients

 Honesty is the best policy and this 100% applies when you’re managing a job while running a consulting business.
 Your clients should have a clear picture of what to expect in terms of your commitment, your day job, and the hours that you’re available to receive calls and attend meetings.
+One effective way to manage client expectations and maintain transparency is by utilizing a client portal.

 Setting real expectations not only ensures that you’re all on the same page, but it reduces stress on both you and the client, it keeps the relationship honest and transparent and doesn’t spook your boss because you’re not answering personal calls during business hours.